 - Cash compensation in the form of base salary and an annual performance-based cash incentive opportunity (bonus).
 We use objective financial measures based on earnings per share growth and return on average stockholders' equity to determine our executives' annual performance-based bonus and there is no individual performance component. - Equity compensation to reward performance and retain key personnel.
 We annually award performance-based restricted stock units that use objective financial measures based on adjusted earnings before interest, taxes, depreciation and amortization (adjusted EBITDA).
 All performance-based awards are subject to additional time-based vesting periods once the performance goals have been met.
-We also may use equity compensation in other forms that are intended to promote retention of our key personnel, and for this purpose have used time-based restricted stock units and in past years stock options. - All of our named executive officers are employees-at-will.
-All of our current named executive officers are employees-at-will and do not have an employment agreement or severance agreement other than an agreement that provides benefits upon termination of employment following a change in control.
-See "Executive Compensation Potential Payments Upon Termination or Change in Control" for more information on the change in control agreements.
+We also may use equity compensation in other forms that are intended to promote retention of our key personnel, and for this purpose have used time-based restricted stock units. - All of our named executive officers are employees-at-will.
+All of our current named executive officers are employees-at-will and do not have an employment agreement or severance agreement other than an agreement that provides benefits upon termination of employment following a change in control, except for Mr. Eric T. Langevin.
+In October 2021, we entered into an executive transition agreement with Mr. Langevin, who serves as our executive vice president and chief operating officer, in order to secure his services through March 31, 2022 and to obtain certain post-employment commitments.
+See "Executive Compensation Potential Payments Upon Termination or Change in Control" for more information on the change in control agreements and the executive transition agreement with Mr. Langevin.

 We believe that our executive compensation program provides compensation opportunities that reflect our company's performance and align the pay of our executives with the long-term interests of our stockholders.
-Our recent financial performance has yielded strong returns.
-Due to the COVID-19 pandemic, 2020 was a challenging year and the business environment resulting from the pandemic led to full year declines in revenue, bookings, adjusted diluted EPS, adjusted EBITDA and cash flows.
-Despite these challenges, we had solid financial performance in fiscal 2020 compared to a strong fiscal 2019.
-For fiscal 2020, our corporate performance measures used in our incentive plans resulted in our named executive officers earning above target performance-based cash bonus awards, although at levels lower than in the past several years, and earning below target under our performance-based equity award program.
-We did not need to make any adjustments to our compensation plans or apply any discretion for 2020 compensation, which we believe shows that even during a challenging and volatile year our compensation programs work well as structured and align executive compensation levels with performance.
+Our recent financial performance has yielded strong returns, and fiscal 2021 was an exceptional year as the business environment rebounded from the impact of the COVID-19 pandemic, which led to full year increases in revenue, bookings, adjusted diluted earnings per share (adjusted diluted EPS), adjusted EBITDA and cash flows as compared to the prior fiscal year.
+For fiscal 2021, our corporate performance measures used in our incentive plans resulted in our named executive officers earning above target performance-based cash bonus awards at the maximum potential level and earning above target under our performance-based equity award program at the maximum potential level.